Kartik33/pdf2text/README.md

 There are three options to run the program

-    Put the pdf files in the /pdf folder and run the program using the below command `python run.py`
+1 Put the pdf files in the /pdf folder and run the program using the below command
+      `python run.py`

-    You can also give path of the single pdf file `python run.py -f pathToFile.pdf`
+2 You can also give path of the single pdf file
+      `python run.py -f pathToFile.pdf`

-    or directory of pdf files
+3 Or path to the directory of pdf files
       `python run.py -d pathToDirectory`

-The text files will be generated in the /txt folder
+**The text files will be generated in the /txt folder**